 June is National Men’s Health Month.
-The focus of this observance is to encourage men to focus on their health needs, checkups, screenings and yearly physicals.
-Unfortunately, one of the unique health challenges faced by men is the reluctance by many to seek health care.
+The focus of this observance is to encourage men to focus on their health needs, checkups, screenings, and yearly physicals.
+Unfortunately, one of the unique health challenges faced by men is the reluctance of many to seek health care.
 Government figures show men are 24% less likely to have seen a doctor in the past year than women.
-This is significant because many of the major health risks that men face (such as colon cancer and heart disease) can be prevented and treated with earlier diagnosis..
+This is significant because many of the major health risks that men face (such as colon cancer and heart disease) can be prevented and treated with an earlier diagnosis.

-As health care providers we can do our part by heightening awareness of preventable disorders while encouraging early detection and treatment of diseases.
-We encourage men of all ages keep up with their medical screenings, seek regular medical advice, and get timely treatment for illnesses and injuries.
-When it comes to staying healthy it’s important to maintain a healthy weight, eat a variety of fruits and vegetables, get regular physicial activity, reduce stress as much as possible and avoid smoking.
+As health care providers, we can do our part by heightening awareness of preventable disorders while encouraging early detection and treatment of diseases.
+We encourage men of all ages to keep up with their medical screenings, seek regular medical advice, and get timely treatment for illnesses and injuries.
+When it comes to staying healthy, it’s essential to maintain a healthy weight, eat various fruits and vegetables, get regular physical activity, reduce stress as much as possible, and avoid smoking.
 Please see other helpful pieces regarding maintaining health below: